Ajulibe/market-data/README.md

 # Market Data Dashboard

 Welcome to the Market Data Dashboard!
 This project is designed to provide real-time and efficient access to various market data through a user-friendly interface.
-Below you'll find detailed documentation on the project's architecture, the technologies used, and how to get started.
+Below you'll find detailed documentation on the project's architecture, the technologies used, and how to get started. .env file has been committed intentionally to ease setup for this test, exceptionally.
+Production-wise, this should not be done

 ## Table of Contents